rptramirez/rptramirez/README.md

 ## I'm a Javascript Developer!

 - 🔭 Currently working as a React Developer for an e-commerce business company
-- 🎯 As an IT professiona;, I'm very focused right now on the overall progress of my career and I always research to keep up with the latest trends of technology.
+- 🎯 As an IT professional I'm very focused right now on the overall progress of my career and I always research to keep up with the latest trends of technology.

 ### Connect with me: